gbxyz/rdapper/README.md

 ## ARGUMENTS

-- `--registry` - display the registry record only (the default).
+- `--registry` - display the registry record only.
+This was the default behaviour prior to v1.12.
 - `--registrar` - follow referral to the registrar's RDAP record (if any) which will be displayed instead of the registry record.
-Cannot be used with `--registry`.
+If no registrar link can be found, the registry record will be displayed.
+This option cannot be used with `--registry`.
+As of v1.12, this is the default behaviour.
-- `--both` - display both the registry and (if any) registrar RDAP records (implies `--registrar`).
+- `--both` - display both the registry and (if any) registrar RDAP records.
 - `--reverse` - if you provide an IP address or CIDR prefix, then this option causes `rdapper` to display the record of the corresponding `in-addr.arpa` or `ip6.arpa` domain.